-JEAN BATENBURG, sideboard with iron handle by Émile Souply
+JEAN BATENBURG, Sideboard with Iron Handle by Émile Souply

 Designed by Jean Batenburg for E.M.Y.
 Belgium in the 1960s, this rare sideboard reflects the high-quality craftsmanship of Batenburg's own brand, later known as MI.
 The piece is constructed from teak-veneered wood and features two sliding doors.
 Its most distinctive element is the handmade wrought-iron handle, designed by Émile Souply, a trained silversmith.
 More than just a functional detail, this sculptural handle is a small work of art in itself.